marienahapetian/portfolio-gallery/readme.txt

 *  Image + Video , demonstrated with 7 views
 *  Separate view, one of 7 views - FAQ, for questions/answers and not only

 You can use on different pages so if you need to create single portfolio gallery, with description, video , video player, faq, slider and content slider, it’s enough to install only portfolio gallery plugin.

 With nicely designed user friendly admin panel it will take you 2 minutes to create your portfolio gallery on your website.
 And these all things are available in Free version.
-It’s not over!
+It’s not over

 Using our plugin, you use 4 plugins in one.
 How?
 In addition to 4 types that was said above, you should notice that among those 7 views you can find Slider view, so you get Slider Plugin.

 **Slider**

 Plus to the most of these view we give free lightbox tool.

 So totally you get Slider, Video gallery, Image Gallery, Lightbox plugins in ONE Portfolio Gallery plugin.
-Over 580,781 our users who tried Portfolio Gallery, can prove it's great functionality and utility.
+Over 594,125 our users who tried Portfolio Gallery, can prove it's great functionality and utility.

 Plugin has prepared one more present.
 Saying “Portfolio Gallery” you may imagine only photos, but now you see how many things you get with it.